BENEDICT’S CATHOLIC PRIMARY SCHOOL

 ADMISSION POLICY AND ARRANGEMENTS 2022/2023

 Our principal role as a Catholic school is to participate in the mission of the Catholic Church by providing a framework which will help children to grow in their understanding of the Good News and in the practice of their faith.
-The school will help the children develop fully as human beings and prepare them to undertake their responsibilities as Catholics in society.
+The school will help the children develop fully as human beings and prepare them to undertake their responsibilities as Catholic in society.
 The school asks all parents applying for a place here to respect this ethos and its importance to the school community.
 This does not affect the rights of parents who are not of the faith of this school to apply for and be considered for a place here.

 - Baptised Catholic children who have a sibling in the school at the time of admission.